nakamurau1/code-to-clipboard/README.md

 - Copy code from the current text file tab to the clipboard
 - Copy code from all open text file tabs to the clipboard
 - Copy code from a selected directory to the clipboard, including the directory structure
+- Copy only the directory structure of a selected directory without file contents
 - Respects `.gitignore` files and excludes ignored files from the copied code
 - Outputs the copied code in a well-structured format with headers for easy readability